 Knowing Your Risk

-According to the ACS, risk factors for breast cancer include:
+According to the American Cancer Society (ACS), risk factors for breast cancer include:

 - Older age – Most invasive breast cancers are found in women age 55 or older.